Tanzania Safari Parks

-Ruaha National Park is Tanzania’s largest national park.
+Ruaha is Tanzania’s largest national park.
 Located in the heart of the country, Ruaha is a predator-rich remote wilderness that is far off the beaten track.
-An office favorite for value alone, Ruaha is a hidden gem.

 Tarangire is the lesser known, quiet gem of the northern safari circuit.
 It is a favorite amongst Tanzania's guides due to a migration of approximately 3,000 elephant that peaks from July to November.

 The Nyerere National Park is Africa’s largest game reserve.
 This vast area of land near Tanzania’s coast is famous for its boating safari as well as being the finest destination in Tanzania for walking safaris.

 Lake Manyara is the smallest of the four parks that make up the Northern Circuit.
 With a huge proportion of the park consisting of the lake itself, its famous tree-climbing lions seem to have gained almost mythical status.